ohduran/ohduran.github.io/_posts/2018-11-24-skin-in-the-game.md

 > Not everything that happens happens for a reason, but everything that survives survives for a reason.
 >
 > -- __Skin in the Game__

-## Chapter 19 - The logic of risk taking

 Consider the following thought experiment.